feedhenry/snapscreen/docs/docker-in-30-mins.md

 ### DockerFile ###

 To containerise your app you will need a DockerFile for your app.
-Do this by:

-* Create file named 'DockerFile' in the root of your app directory with the following:
+Create a file named 'DockerFile' in the root of your app directory with the following content:

 > FROM node:6.10.2-alpine
 >